 - If the MySolution\MySolution.Web\Bin folder contains PDB files, remove them.

-Now the ASP.NET application is ready for Xcopy deployment.
+Now the ASP.NET Web Forms application is ready for Xcopy deployment.

 Create an application folder on the Web Server (for instance, C:\Sites\MySolution).
 Copy the MySolution\MySolution.Web folder contents from the Developer Workstation to the newly created folder.
 Use the Internet Information Services (IIS) Manager to create the mysolution virtual application folder linked to the c:\Sites\MySolution folder in the server file system.
 The IIS Manager is accessible from the server Start Menu | Administrative Tools.